fmv1992/data_sciences_challenge_01/output/output.md

 I have chosen the number of cluster to be 6 for a couple of different reasons.
 First of all, analyzing the average value for silhouette we can see that the average value for silhouette reaches a maximum at around 18 clusters.
+Thus we naively could choose the number of clusters to be 18.

-In the context of the **interpretability and communications** of the results one would preferably limit the number of clusters to a maximum of ~10.
+However in the context of the **interpretability and communications** of the results one would limit the number of clusters to a maximum of ~10.

 Back to the average silhouettes, we can see that it is an increasing function between 2 and 6 clusters, almost doubling its value in this interval.
-This means that the samples are on average better defined in the own cluster, and far away from other clusters.
+This means that the samples are on average better defined in their own cluster and far away from other clusters.
 Another fact that indicates that 6 is a good number for clusters is that in this case just a few data points show a silhouette smaller than zero.
 In other words, just a few data points are